pgRouting/pgrouting/src/common/doc/functions/analyze_graph.rst

 .. code-block:: sql

-	drop table if exists mytable;
+	DROP TABLE IF EXISTS mytable;
-	create table mytable as (select id as gid, source as src ,target as tgt , the_geom as mygeom from edge_table);
+	CREATE TABLE mytable AS (SELECT id AS gid, source AS src ,target AS tgt , the_geom AS mygeom FROM edge_table);
-	select pgr_createTopology('mytable',0.0001,'mygeom','gid','src','tgt');
+	SELECT pgr_createTopology('mytable',0.001,'mygeom','gid','src','tgt');

 .. rubric:: Using positional notation: